LDMX-Software/pflib/target/PolarfireBridge/README.md

-# PolarfireWBBridge
+# PolarfireBridge
-A light rogue-based server that receives wishbone commands from a Rogue source.
+A pair of light rogue-based servers that receive wishbone commands from a Rogue source and send data from a DMA device to a Rogue destination.